List of Indian pickles: Nomenclature

+Pickle gooseberry

-Amla pickle or Indian gooseberry pickle is a popular spicy pickle in South Asia, India and Pakistan.
-Gooseberries are a great source of vitamin C, vitamin A, calcium, and phosphorus.
-It is prepared by pressure cooking gooseberries.
+Pickle gooseberry or Indian gooseberry pickle is a popular spicy pickle in South Asia, India, and Pakistan.
+Gooseberries are a good source of vitamin C, vitamin A, calcium, and phosphorus.
+It is prepared by pressure-cooking gooseberries.
 Then, mustard seeds are tempered in oil and the gooseberries and other ingredients are added.
 The pickle can be stored in a refrigerator and used for about 15 days.

 Assorted pickle

-Assorted pickle, also referred to as mixed pickles, is also a popular mixed pickle in Indian cuisine and Pakistani cuisine.
+Assorted pickle, also referred to as mixed pickles, is mixed pickle in Indian and Pakistani cuisine.
 It is prepared by boiling a marinade and then cooking vegetables in the marinade.

 Carrot pickle

-Carrot pickle is prepared by dicing a carrot and adding green chili peppers along with ginger.
+Carrot pickle is prepared by dicing a carrot and adding green chili peppers and ginger.